COSC3020/mergesort-tlaceby/README.md

 ## Runtime Analysis

 The mergesort function consists of two nexted loops.
 The outer loop will iterate over increasing sizes for the subarrays.
-We start at a size of 2 and then double the size until we react the arrays length.
+We start at a size of 1 and then double the size until we reach the arrays length.
 This is a logarithmetic time complexity.

 The inner loop iterates over all arrays which can be made with the current size.
 This has a complexity of $\Theta(\frac{n}{s})$ where $s$ represents the size of the subarray.
 Inside each iteration we make a call to `merge()` which has a runtime complexity of $\Theta(n)$ as it can possibly merge the entire length of both arrays being merged.